weaveworks/pipeline-controller/README.md

 ## Create example pipeline

-To make it easier to develop on the controller, you can add example pipline
+To make it easier to develop on the controller, you can add example pipeline
 resources:

 ```bash